KnightshieldService/Hackathon/README.md

 We're pushing to change how tech is used in the logistics space.
 Get invovled by competing in the hackathon and your in with a chance of winning a cash prize of £500!

+# Competition

+The Challenge!!
+We are challenging hackers & technologists to think of a new way to disrupt the logistics industry.
+The logsitics industry is currently utilizing legacy systems to run $100Billion plus industry and this is your chance to create a ripple in the machine.

+Guidelines - Create an app of any kind that utilizes the latest technolgy and has an innovative way of tracking packages and shipping!
+All the rules are below. any questions can be asked through our discord channel https://discord.gg/AnzKWtd

 # Rules